 Outsourcing as a solution and a future model

 To conclude, the outcome of all these scenarios is that all psychological, technical, business processes and even HR barriers that hinder the remote work model will be broken.
 In the longer term, several businesses will grab this opportunity to adopt an outsourcing model especially in the tech industry which will mostly hire dedicated web development teams with countries like the Philippines to cope up with financial burdens and business continuity.
-Hence, there will be a need for cost-cutting responses to this pressure.
+Hence, there will be a need for cost-cutting responses to this pressure, and outsourcing to the Philippines can be the best option for your business.
 This scenario is just one of the effects of the COVID-19 pandemic, and there will be many others.